bernar0507/Genomica-Estrutural-e-Evolutiva/README.md

-# Genomica-Estrutural-e-Evolutiva
+# Structural and Evolutionary Genomics

 # What is this?
-This repository contains a presentation done by me and a classmate in the curricular unit "Genómica Estrutural e Evolutiva" in my
+This repository contains a presentation done by me and a classmate in the curricular unit Structural and Evolutionary Genomics in my
 Bioinformatics degree.
 This presentation was about a protein (oxytocin) and required a bit of research by both of us.